-573 patients were randomised to receive either temozolomide (TMZ) + focal radiotherapy (RT) (n = 287) or focal RT alone (n = 286).
+Five hundred and seventy-three patients were randomized to receive either temozolomide (TMZ) + Focal Radiotherapy (RT) (n= 287) or Focal RT alone (n=286).
 Patients in the temozolomide + RT arm received concomitant temozolomide (75 mg/m2) once daily, starting the first day of RT until the last day of RT, for 42 days (with a maximum of 49 days).
-This was followed by adjuvant temozolomide (150 to 200 mg/m2) on day 1 to 5 of every 28 day cycle for six cycles, starting four weeks after the end of RT.
+This was followed by adjuvant temozolomide (150- 200 mg/m2) on day 1-5 of every 28-day cycle for 6 cycles, starting 4 weeks after the end of RT.
 Patients in the control arm received RT only.
 Pneumocystis carinii pneumonia (PCP) prophylaxis was required during RT and combined temozolomide therapy.
 PCP prophylaxis was given regardless of lymphocyte count and was continued during RT/TMZ until lymph recovery to less than or equal to grade 1.

 The trial excluded patients below 18 years old and greater than 70 years old.
-Also excluded were patients with a World Health Organization (WHO) PS (performance status) greater than 2 and who had received prior chemotherapy or radiotherapy.
+Also excluded were patients with a WHO PS greater than 2 and who had received prior chemotherapy or radiotherapy.

-Temozolomide was administered as salvage therapy in the follow-up phase in 161 patients of the 282 (57%) in the RT alone arm and 62 patients of the 277 (22%) in the temozolomide + RT arm.

-The hazard ratio (HR) for overall survival was 1.59 (95% confidence interval (CI) for HR = 1.33 to 1.91) with a log rank p < 0.0001 in favour of the temozolomide arm.
-The estimated probability of surviving two years or more (26% versus 10%) was higher for the RT + temozolomide arm.
-The addition of concomitant and adjuvant temozolomide to radiotherapy in the treatment of patients with newly diagnosed GBM demonstrated a statistically significant improved overall survival compared with radiotherapy alone (see Figure 1).
+Temozolomide was administered as salvage therapy in the follow-up phase in 161 patients of the 282 (57 %) in the RT alone arm, and 62 patients of the 277 (22 %) in the temozolomide + RT arm.
+The hazard ratio (HR) for overall survival was 1.59 (95 % CI for HR=1.33-1.91) with a log-rank p <0.0001 in favour of the temozolomide arm.
+The estimated probability of surviving 2 years or more (26 % vs. 10 %) was higher for the RT + temozolomide arm.
+The addition of concomitant and adjuvant temozolomide to radiotherapy in the treatment of patients with newly diagnosed GBM demonstrated a statistically significant improved overall survival compared with radiotherapy alone.
+(Figure 1)

-Figure 1: Kaplan-Meier curves for overall survival (ITT population).
+FIGURE 1: Kaplan-Meier Curves for Overall Survival (ITT Population)